coazz94/movieStar/README.md

 # MovieStar
 ---
-The goal of this app is to gather people together to comment and rate the most popular movies/shows, to make popular lists.
+The goal of this app is to gather people together to comment and rate the most popular movies/shows and to make popular lists.
 It will  use Trakt API to gather the movies/shows  and etc.

 ## What problem does this solve ?